 8. Expect cultural differences.
 Canadians are some of the kindness, most gentle, sweetest people on the planet.
 But those travelling to the Canadian Rockies come from around the globe representing many cultures—including those more aggressive than our own.
 Don’t be surprised when someone who speaks a different language cuts you off in line or traffic.
 They’re not trying to be unkind, they just have different cultural norms than our own.

 9. Don’t speed.
-If you’re tempted to push the speed limit to 8 or even 11-miles over, you might be surprised to discover drivers in Canada actually obeying the speed limit.
+If you’re tempted to push the speed limit to 8 or even 11-miles over, you might be surprised to discover drivers in Canada actually obey the speed limit.
 At times, they even go under the speed limit.
 Shocking, I know.
 Police are looking for reasons to hand out tickets—on your way to the park and once you’re in it—so slow down, enjoy the view, and obey the speed limit.

 Have YOU ever travelled to the Candian Rockies?
 If so, what did YOU love most?
 And what will you do differently the next time you go?